Martinez-andy/matcha-matches/README.md

 To win the ultimate game, the player must get 3 of their corresponding figure, either X or O, in a row on the board.

 ## Coco Connect:
 In Coco Connect, the players will have the opportunity to choose between red or yellow discs to use for the game.
 After both players have claimed a color, they will take turns selecting and placing their disc on an unoccupied column space on the Coco Connect grid.
-Once the disc has been placed, the player will proceed to spin the column they have chosen.
+Once the disc has been placed, the column will rotate once.
 A player wins only when they have placed 4 discs in a row either vertically, horizontally, or diagnolly.

 ## Checkers Chai:
 Bringing checkers to another level, Checkers Chai is composed of ONLY royal pieces.
 Normally, checker pieces that are not royal can only move diagnolly forward on the dark squares.
 In Checkers Chai, the players can move the checker pieces both forward and backwards on the dark sqaures since the pieces are royal.